Looking for a great place for a Girls’ Weekend? A bachelor party weekend? A place for the squad to get away and enjoy mountain adventures!

 After a great ride on the water, take some time to dry off and change before heading into town.
 Pick up the Winter Park Shuttle right outside of the Zephyr Lodge (comes every hour at 45 min past the hour).
 It is a free shuttle that runs all the way through downtown and into Fraser.
 This is the best way to get around for your evening activities- although walking/ biking the Fraser River Trail or just driving are also options.
 Before you leave, stop by Riverside Spirits, as High-Note Thursdays in town is BYOB.

-Then walk down from Cooper Creek to Hideaway Park the free weekly music series.
+Then walk down from Cooper Creek to the Rendezvous Event Center for the free weekly music series.
 They have lawn chairs, but you can also bring blankets, snacks, and carry in adult beverages are allowed.
 It’s always a good time.

 Evening: Music and Post Party at Idlewild